-True, but when it comes to relationships, especially a marital relationship, “emotional intelligence” is the most important and effective kind of smarts to nurture healthy relationships.
+True, but when it comes to relationships, especially a marital relationship, “emotional intelligence” is the most important and effective kind of smart way to nurture healthy relationship.

 Emotional intelligence is paramount in communication for a strong and healthy marriage.

-What is emotional intelligence?
+What is Emotional Intelligence?

-Emotional intelligence is the ability to identify and manage one’s own emotions, as well as the emotions of others.
+Emotional intelligence is the ability to identify and manage one’s own emotions as well as the emotions of others.

 5- Social skills

 How is Emotional Intelligence Important In a Marriage?